megpatakota/statistical_analysis/presentation.md

 | 🔴 Critical Risk | XX% | ~XX% |

 ### Visual
-- **Stacked bar or pie chart** showing customer distribution by risk category
+📓 **USE NOTEBOOK CELL 39 OUTPUT:**
-- Colour-coded: Green → Yellow → Orange → Red
+- **LEFT:** Pie chart showing customer distribution by risk category (Green/Yellow/Orange/Red)
-- Side panel showing actual churn rate for each segment
+- **RIGHT:** Histogram of churn probabilities with 0.5 threshold line

-- Visual emphasis on High/Critical risk segments
+**Export:** Screenshot both charts from Cell 39's 2-panel output

 ### Speaker Notes
 > "Using our model, we've scored every customer and grouped them into four risk categories.
 Let me show you how this works.
 >
-> Low Risk customers—shown in green—have a churn probability under 30%.
+> This pie chart on the left shows how our customer base breaks down by risk level.
+Low Risk customers—shown in green—have a churn probability under 30%.
 These are our healthiest customers.
 They tend to be existing, loyal members who engage deeply with our platform.
 >
 > Medium Risk—in yellow—have probabilities between 30% and 50%.
 They need monitoring but aren't urgent.
 >